BIP Solutions - Click Here!

 Cemetary Sideroad: On the Ground in Afghanistan

-Canada is still operating as part of NATO’s ISAF force, as part of a group under British command tasked with the south-western provinces of Kandahar, Helmand and Uruzgan.
+When the program was announced in 2006, Canada was still operating as part of NATO’s ISAF force, within a group under British command tasked with the south-western provinces of Kandahar, Helmand and Uruzgan.
 Canadian Task Force Orion is based in Kandahar, and in 2006 its commander Lt.
 Col. Ian Hope was quoted by Canadian defence think-tank CASR as saying that:

 “It is quite possible [this lack of transport helicopters] has cost limbs, if not more, because we have had to sustain [resupply troops in remote areas using vehicles] on the ground,” said Lt-Col Ian Hope, who commands [Task Force Orion].
 “That has produced a risk that would be reduced if we could take helicopter flights.
 It does not take a military tactician to know this.
 We have mitigated the risks.
 Losses have been reduced, but not yet to zero.”